axrs/PrestigeWorldWide/DOCUMENTATION.md

     {{ /collection:events }}

 ## Detail page tags <a id="detail"></a>
-The idea of PW is to give you the freedom build your eventpage the way you want to.
-You can use the following tags in your front-end to integrate PW in your front-end:
+The idea of PW is to give you the freedom to build your eventpage the way you want to.
+You can use the following tags:
 * [Start date](#startdate)
 * [End date](#enddate)
 * [Cost](#cost)